Speak now to our cricket specialist

 Visit Robben Island

 Robben Island is both infamous and inspirational.
-This maximum security prison three miles out to sea from Cape Town held the late, great Nelson Mandela in captivity for eighteen years.
-A tour of Robben Island’s cells, used to incarcerate political prisoners since the 17th century, opens the door to the harsh realities of Apartheid rule.
-Although the museum details the inequality and oppression, it also focuses on the hopes and dreams embodied by Mandela on his release in 1990.
+This maximum security prison is over three miles from the Cape Town coast, which held Nelson Mandela in captivity for eighteen years.
+The tour of Robben Island cells is traditionally led by former political prisoners who are guides and show visitors through the cells where they were once held.
+Although the museum details the inequality and oppression, it also focuses on the ‘hopes and dreams’ embodied by Mandela on his release in 1990.

 Table Mountain by Cable Car

 Every great city should dine out on having a commanding view, but the one from Table Mountain is unforgettable.
-This magnificently mountainous natural wonder can be reached on foot by a variety of energy-sapping, but invigorating, trails.
-But the classic Table Mountain ascent is by cable car.
-The short journey provides birds-eye views of the city below, before delivering you at the summit and a panoramic vista of the Atlantic Ocean and glimpses into the Cape’s hinterland.
+This magnificently mountainous natural wonder can be reached on foot by a range of energy-sapping, but invigorating, trails.
+However, the classic way to reach the Table Mountain ascent is by cable car.
+The short journey provides tremendous birds-eye views of the city below, before delivering you at the summit and a panoramic vista of the Atlantic Ocean and glimpses into the Cape’s hinterland.

 Bask on the Beaches of Cape Town

-It would be rude not to dive into every aspect of Cape Town life during your stay wouldn’t it?
-Your locale offers some fantastic opportunities to immerse yourself in the warmer waters of False Bay or enjoy the quieter stretches of the sandy Atlantic Seaboard.
-Further afield, you’ll find Western Cape beaches bathed in light but bereft of bustle.
-The chuckle-inducing Tietiesbaai sounds naughty, but its carpet of wild flowers is stunning appealing more to naturalists than naturists.
+Wouldn’t it be rude not to dive into every aspect of Cape Town life during your stay?
+Your locale offers some wonderful opportunities to immerse yourself in the warmer waters of False Bay or enjoy the quieter stretches of the sand of the Atlantic Seaboard.
+For the adventurous, the West Coast offers immense, light-filled beaches away from the usual tourist trails.
+The chuckle-inducing Tietiesbaai sounds cheeky, but its carpet of wild flowers is stunning, appealing more to naturalists searching for authentic wild beauty.

 Play with the Penguins and Sharks